Charles Huntziger: Battle of France

 Huntziger received command of the Second Army, composed of seven divisions, that was to maintain defensive positions along the Meuse.
 He was at that point the youngest général d'armée and Gamelin reportedly considered him his most qualified successor as commander-in-chief if he were removed.

-Huntziger's section of the front ran from where the Meuse entered France just north of Sedan to where the Maginot Line ended at Longuyon and included the 75km of the French Ardennes.
-On his left was the Ninth Army commanded by General André Corap and on his right the Third Army under General Charles-Marie Condé.
+Huntziger's section of the front ran from where the Meuse entered France just north of Sedan to where the Maginot Line ended at Longuyon and included the 75 km of the French Ardennes.
+On his left was the Ninth Army under General André Corap and on his right the Third Army under General Charles-Marie Condé.
 Huntziger established a modest command post in the village of Senuc on 2 September 1939.